loathers/garbage-collector/ITEMS.md

 # ITOM and Rare Items used by Garbo

-Listed below is a list of items used by Garbo in farming Barf Mountain.
+Listed below is a list of items used by Garbo in farming.

+DISCLAIMER: Nothing on this list is required or in paticularlly worth buying for farming.

 | Item                                    | Type               | Notes                                                               |
 | --------------------------------------- | ------------------ | ------------------------------------------------------------------- |